User Experience Designer

 "I really like designing pretty websites.
 Especially when you get the final design and people tell you 'Your site looks so cool' – that makes me very happy."

-To become a UX designer, you usually need to have a certificate, diploma or degree in one of the following:
+There are no specific requirements to become a user experience designer.
+However, you usually need a certificate, diploma or degree in one of the following:

 - web/interaction design